Turkey to expel US envoy and nine others, says Erdogan - ExBulletin

 Turkey to expel US envoy and nine others, says Erdogan

-Turkish President Tayyip Erdogan said on Saturday he had asked his foreign ministry to expel ambassadors from the United States and nine other Western countries for calling for the release of philanthropist Osman Kavala.
+ISTANBUL – Turkish President Recep Tayyip Erdogan said on Saturday he had asked his foreign ministry to expel ambassadors from the United States and nine other Western countries for calling for the release of philanthropist Osman Kavala.

 Seven of the ambassadors represent Turkey’s allies in NATO and the expulsions, if carried out, would open the deepest rift with the West in Erdogan’s 19 years in power.

-He remained in detention for the duration of his last trial and denies the charges against him.

-In a joint statement on October 18, the ambassadors of Canada, Denmark, France, Germany, the Netherlands, Norway, Sweden, Finland, New Zealand and the United States called for a just and swift resolution of Kavala’s case, and his “urgent release.”
-They were summoned by the Foreign Ministry, which called the declaration irresponsible.
+In a joint statement on October 18, the ambassadors of Canada, Denmark, France, Germany, the Netherlands, Norway, Sweden, Finland, New Zealand and United States -United called for a just and swift resolution of Kavala’s case, and for his “urgent release.
+They were summoned by the Foreign Ministry, which called the statement irresponsible.

 “I gave the necessary order to our Minister of Foreign Affairs and I said what should be done: these 10 ambassadors must be declared persona non grata (undesirable) at a time.
 You will fix the problem immediately, ”Erdogan said in a speech in the northwestern town of Eskisehir.